 What is your perspective on student supervision?

 I believe in, and adhere to, a research mentorship model.
 I prefer to supervise a relatively small number of students, but closely.
 I like to supervise students within my general areas of expertise because I believe that students best learn from their supervisor if that person has an expertise in the thesis topic.
 Generally, I expect Ph.D. students to be far more independent than Master’s-level students.
-Although students approaching me to supervise their Master’s or Ph.D. theses may have relatively well-formed thesis topics or questions already, this is not an expectation and often an advantage.
+Although students approaching me to supervise their Master’s or Ph.D. theses may have relatively well-formed thesis topics or questions already, this is not an expectation and I think there is an advantage to students being willing to explore new research ideas.
 I also think it is really important that students interact with each other within a research context and thus prefer students to actively spend time in the lab.
-This provides not only important emotional support but often results in an exciting synergy of research ideas, problem-solving skills, and key relationships that may result in future employment opportunities and lifelng friendships.
+These days, many students in the lab interact regularly via Zoom.
+This provides not only important emotional support but often results in an exciting synergy of research ideas, problem-solving skills, and key relationships that may result in future employment opportunities and lifelong friendships.
 My students are also given the opportunity to obtain research experience or conduct research within the lab, but outside of their thesis requirements.
 This is particularly the case for MERM students.
 While course work introduces students to various research designs, methodologies, and statistical tools, skill in research primarily comes through practice.

 What is your academic background (or what were your degrees in)?